 After you have crafted an outline for your paper, you can begin writing your literature review.
 Start by introducing your topic and providing any necessary background information.
 Next, discuss the main points of each of your sources in turn.
 Finally, conclude your review with a summary of the main points and a discussion of their implications for future research

 A literature review is an overview of existing knowledge on a topic.
 It should be structured like any other essay, with an introduction, body paragraphs, and a conclusion.
-References are always included at the end of the review, and appendices are optional but can be useful if you have conducted surveys or interviews as part of your research.
+You can learn how to structure a literature review by following the above literature review tips.

 Writing a literature review can be difficult, but with these guidelines, it doesn't have to be!
-If you need help along the way, don't hesitate to ask for assistance from your supervisor or a librarian.
+If you need help along the way, don't hesitate to ask for assistance from your supervisor or a librarian or Contact Premier Dissertations to write a comprehensive literature review for your dissertation or research paper.